sap-tutorials/Tutorials/tutorials/webide-api-hub/webide-api-hub.md

 ![Services search on Data Connection page of wizard](6b.png)

 You may be prompted for a username and password.
-This is in order for SAP API Business Hub to generate an API Key for you.
+This is in order for SAP API Business Hub to generate an API key for you.
 Enter your credentials for the SAP Cloud Platform, which should be the same credentials you use to log in to the SAP API Business Hub. **Enter your credentials and click Login**.

 ![login for SAP API Business Hub](7.png)